jeremyBanks/adventofcode/src/solutions/year2021/day01.md

 <p>In this example, there are <em><code>7</code></em> measurements that are larger than the previous measurement.</p>
 <p><em>How many measurements are larger than the previous measurement?</em></p>

 ## Part Two

-<h2 id="part2">--- Part Two ---</h2><p>Considering every single measurement isn't as useful as you expected: there's just too much noise in the data.</p>
+<p>Considering every single measurement isn't as useful as you expected: there's just too much noise in the data.</p>
 <p>Instead, consider sums of a <em>three-measurement sliding window</em>.
 Again considering the above example:</p>
 <pre><code>199  A
 200  A B